 Pepperoni Pizza Rolls.

-You’ll have fun both making and eating these Homemade Pepperoni Pizza Rolls.
 Made with my tested pizza dough recipe, this is a perfect party snack!

 For the Super Bowl last year, Kevin and I went over to our friends house.
 Pigged out on Salted Peanut Nutella Puppy Chow, homemade mango guacamole (want that recipe?), sandwiches, and beer.